cristianosantosoliveira/web_scraping/README.md

-# About the project: Web scraping using Python, BS4 and Selenium.
+# About: Web scraping using Python, BS4 and Selenium.

 Web scraping is data scraping done on web pages.
 In Python, the BeautifulSoup and Requests libraries are widely used for web scraping.